vasila-taki/RL-on-lunar-lander-game/README.md

 ## Lunar Lander with RL

 Lunar Lander like game.
-The game allows you either to play it yourself or implement the DQN algorithm in order to solve it.
+The game allows you either to play it yourself or implement the DQN algorithm (vanilla DQN, standard DQN or DDQN), in order to solve it.

 **Requirements**:
 - Python3